sysrpl/Codebot.Raspberry/README.md

 Before using this repository you should configure your Pi to require a ssh key for secure and fast remote connections.

-Enabled ssh, sshfs, and generate a secure key on you Pi using these commands:
+On your Pi should enable ssh, sshfs, and generate a secure key on using these commands:

 ```console
 # enable and start the ssh server